-- 1.1.
-The aim of the Modern Slavery Act 2015 (the Act) is in line with Henry Boot's own purpose and values, which include "put people first" and "do the right thing", both of which are relevant to our approach as set out in this document.
-For this reason, we applaud any measures that seek to bring about greater transparency and scrutiny into our various supply chains, in order to combat slavery and trafficking activities.
-In accordance with the legislation, this statement takes into account our introduction of measures throughout our supply chain management from 2016 onwards, with the aim of reducing the risk of slavery and trafficking activities being present within our business operations.
-It also sets out additional activities carried out in subsequent years following the introduction of our modern slavery approach, to add greater rigour and scrutiny to those measures. - 1.2.
-We have been working with our partners, contractors and suppliers to bring any necessary changes into effect, and then to review their effectiveness and consider any changes or additional measures which such a review highlights.
-We are committed to improving our practices through these activities, and through improvements identified in future years, to combat slavery and human trafficking.
+- 1.1 Henry Boot PLC and its group companies welcome the introduction of the Modern Slavery Act 2015 (the "Act"). - 1.2 The aim of the Act is in line with our own 'Henry Boot Way' Vision and Values, as updated in 2017, which include 'Respect', 'Integrity' and 'Collaboration', all of which are relevant to our approach as set out in this document.
+For this reason, we applaud any measures which seek to bring about greater transparency and scrutiny into our various supply chains, in order to combat slavery and trafficking activities.
+In accordance with the legislation, this Statement takes into account the introduction of various measures throughout our supply chain management from 2016 onwards, with the aim of reducing the risk of slavery and trafficking activities being present within our business operations.
+It also sets out additional activities to be carried out throughout 2018 to add greater rigour and scrutiny to those measures - 1.3 We look forward to working with our partners, contractors and suppliers to bring any necessary changes into effect, and then to review their effectiveness and consider any changes or additional measures which such a review highlights.
+We are committed to improving our practices through these initial activities, and through improvements identified in future years, to combat slavery and human trafficking.

-2. Organisational structure and business
+2. Organisational Structure and Business

-- 2.1.
-Henry Boot is the parent company of the Sheffield-based Henry Boot group of companies and is one of the UK's leading land, property development, home building and construction businesses.
-The group has approximately 500 employees and operates in the United Kingdom only. - 2.2.
-The group has a global turnover of over £320million. - 2.3.
-This statement addresses the measures put into place by Henry Boot and its group companies and subsidiaries, comprising: - Henry Boot Construction Limited - Henry Boot Developments Limited (trading as HBD) - Hallam Land Management Limited (trading as Hallam Land) - Banner Plant Limited, and - All other subsidiaries and joint venture companies, both above and below the £36m turnover requirement in the act.
+- 2.1 Henry Boot PLC is the parent company of the Sheffield-based Henry Boot group of companies, and is one of the UK's leading and long-standing property investment and development, land development and construction companies.
+The Group has approximately 450 employees and operates in the United Kingdom only. - 2.2 The Group has a global turnover of over £300million. - 2.3 This Statement addresses the measures put into place by Henry Boot PLC and its group companies and subsidiaries, comprising: - Henry Boot Construction Limited - Limited - Hallam Land Management Limited - Banner Plant Limited - All other subsidiaries and joint venture companies, both above and below the £36m turnover requirement in the Act.

-Our group comprises a number of subsidiary companies and joint venture companies, some of which do not exceed the £36m annual turnover threshold in their own right.
-However, we look to embed best practice in all of our operations.
-This statement and our accompanying anti-slavery policy therefore apply equally to all of our group companies.
+Our Group comprises a number of subsidiary companies and joint venture companies, some of which do not exceed the £36m annual turnover threshold in their own right.
+However, the Henry Boot Group is looking to embed best practice in all of its operations.
+This Statement and the accompanying Anti-Slavery Policy will therefore apply equally to all of our Group companies.

-3. Our supply chains
+3. Our Supply Chains

-3.1.
-Our supply chains include:
+- 3.1 Our supply chains include:

-- Consultants and advisers - Contractors and sub-contractors - Suppliers of goods, supplies and materials for all stages of the construction cycle, and - Suppliers of plant and machinery. - 3.2.
-We have identified the following areas of the supply chain as comprising the highest risk of slavery and trafficking activities: - Human trafficking: In circumstances when using sub-contracted labour forces, where coerced/trafficked gangs may be present - Slavery and human trafficking: n circumstances when using materials such as 'conflict minerals' (tantalum, tin, gold or tungsten), steel, or other raw materials being predominantly sourced from countries with poor records on slavery and human trafficking.
+- Consultants and advisers

+- Contractors and sub-contractors

+- Suppliers of goods, supplies and materials for all stages of the construction cycle - Suppliers of plant and machinery - 3.2 We have identified the following areas of the supply chain as comprising the highest risk of slavery and trafficking activities: - Human trafficking in circumstances when using sub-contracted labour forces, where coerced/trafficked gangs may be present. - Slavery and human trafficking in circumstances when using materials such as 'conflict minerals' (tantalum, tin, gold or tungsten), steel, or other raw materials being predominantly sourced from countries with poor records on slavery and human trafficking.

-4. Our policies on slavery and human trafficking
+4. Our Policies on Slavery and Human Trafficking